 Registration is now open for farms and ranches to be part of the next edition of Open Farm Days.

-The weekend showcases Alberta’s agriculture industry and growing rural tourism sector.
+The weekend showcases Alberta’s agriculture industry and growing the agri-tourism sector.
 Host farms open their gates to share their agricultural experiences with their urban neighbours and to help them understand where their food comes from.

-In 2019, more than 150 host farms were part of Open Farm Days, and 29 culinary events helped connect urban and rural Albertans.
-Host farms have included traditional farms, livestock - bison, cattle, alpaca, sheep, llama, goat, poultry - farms and ranches, organic operations, corn mazes, wineries, meaderies, craft breweries, stables, petting zoos, along with honey, fruit, vegetable, grain and u-pick farms.
+In 2020, more than 77 host farms were part of Open Farm Days, and 24 culinary events helped connect urban and rural Albertans.
+Host farms have included traditional farms, livestock (bison, cattle, alpaca, sheep, llama, goat, poultry) farms and ranches, organic operations, corn mazes, wineries, meaderies, craft breweries, stables, petting zoos, along with honey, fruit, vegetable, grain and u-pick farms.

-Since 2013, Open Farm Days has seen nearly 125,000 person visits, injecting close to $900,000 into the rural economy through on-farm sales.
-Since its launch, 634 Alberta farms have been enjoyed by the public.
+Since 2013, Open Farm Days has seen nearly 134,000 person visits, injecting close to one million dollars into the rural economy through on-farm sales.
+Since its launch, 711 Alberta farms have been enjoyed by the public.

 Host farms can participate either day or both days, and educational materials about hosting are available.

-Material is available for farms interested in adding a culinary piece to their event, including:
+Material is available for farms interested in participating, including:

-For questions concerning culinary events, connect with Tannis Baker at Food Tourism Strategies: [email protected].
+For questions concerning culinary events, catering, beverage partnerships, artisan markets, AHS or AGLC permitting, connect with Tannis Baker at Food Tourism Strategies: [email protected].